-Bonterra announced results from a recently completed underground drilling campaign.
-The diamond drilling campaign consisted of 25 drill holes totaling 7,548 metres during the fourth quarter of 2018 and first quarter of 2019.
-The definition drilling has confirmed the location and grade of the gold-bearing zones at Barry and will be used for the planning of a proposed bulk sample in the coming months.
+Definition drilling consisting of 7,548 metres has confirmed location and grade of the gold-bearing zones at Barry and results will be used for the planning of a proposed bulk sample.

 - BR18-03: 13.4 g/t gold over 3.2 metres from 307.4 metres;